 Disclaimer: Mysteel seeks to ensure the accuracy and objectiveness of the data, information and opinions, but does not guarantee whether it needs to make necessary changes.
 The information that Mysteel provides is only for customers’ decision-making, and will not constitute a direct suggestion for the final decision-making.
 Customers should not use it to replace their independent judgments and Mysteel accepts no responsibilities for consequences caused by the usage of the data.
 The copyright of this report belongs to Mysteel and this report is exclusively used by Mysteel’s customers.
 If you need to use it, please contact +65 6653 8227 for applying for the authorization.
 Any form of spreading, publishing or copying this report without the permission of Mysteel is strictly forbidden.
-Mysteel reserves the right to sue any infringement of copyrights and the use of this report against its original intention.
+Mysteel reserves the right to sue for any infringement of copyrights and the use of this report against its original intention.

 Index Preparation instructions

 Carbon Steel Index

 1. Carbon Steel Index is compiled from a basket of finished steel prices with various weightages.
 The compilation of the index has taken into consideration both the product’s characteristics and the regional consumption models in China.